php/policies/feature-proposals.rst

 This document describes the procedure to propose an idea for adoption by the PHP community and decide if the community accepts or rejects the idea.

+The change process involves three phases: Initiation, Discussion, and Voting.

 *********************
  Proposal Initiation
 *********************